-SB 103 (Castlen)(H. Local Govt)(posted)
+SB 103 (Castlen)(H. Rules)

 Would reduce size of "farmstead" from 10 to 5 acres, exclusive of non-farm buildings, for purposes of on-site sewage disposal system requirements; and for the purposes of exemption from the requirements of the Kentucky State Plumbing Code.